 Alexandria Titans Tackle Football (Ages 7 - 16)

-Participant's age is determined by their age as of October 1, 2014.
+Ages 7 - 16 as of October 1, 2015.
 The Alexandria Titans are a member of the Fairfax County Youth Football League (FCYFL).
-For more information on FCYFL visit the website at www.fcyfl.org.
 The FCYFL is a full contact tackle football league.
-Teams are formed based on ability as well as by the age/weight chart.
+Teams are formed based on ability as well as by the age/weight chart below.
 Teams are formed in the following divisions: Anklebiter (AB), 80, 90, 100, 115, 130 and 155 pounds.
 Practices will begin in August with league play beginning in September.
 Each participant is required to have their own current Department of Motor Vehicle Identification Card in order to play in the league and receive equipment.
-For additional information, call the Sports Office at 703.746.5402.

 Alexandria Rugby Club (Ages 5 - 15)

 For program and registration information, please visit www.alexandriarugby.org.

 Alexandria Little League Baseball (Ages 8 - 15)

 For program and registration information, please visit www.alexandriabaseball.com.